Nimaoth/Nev/docs/lsp.md

 }
 ```

-Given this configuration, when you press `gs` (in normal mode) in a Nim file, the editor will use the regex `languages.nim.search-regexes.symbols` to search the current file and display the results in a popup.
+Given this configuration, when you press `gs` (in normal mode) in a Nim file, the editor will use the regex `lang.nim.text.search-regexes.symbols` to search the current file and display the results in a popup.

-When you press `gd` (in normal mode) in a Nim file, the editor will use the regex `languages.nim.search-regexes.goto-definition` to search all workspaces.
+When you press `gd` (in normal mode) in a Nim file, the editor will use the regex `lang.nim.text.search-regexes.goto-definition` to search all workspaces.
 If only one result is found, the editor will open it immediately, otherwise all results are displayed in a popup.

 For `goto-definition`, `goto-declaration`, `goto-type-definition`, `goto-implementation` and `goto-references` the regex is a template, and any instances of the string `[[0]]` will be replaced by the word under the cursor.